digital-duck/zinets_radicals/docs/arxiv/paper-2nd-living-fossil-v0.2.md

 **Connection to previous sections:** Section 2.4 (Cutting Tools) showed 刀 (blade) technology encoding.
 Section 2.5 (Agriculture) showed 男 = 田 + 力 (male agricultural labor specialization).
 Section 2.6 reveals the next step: males who controlled heavy agricultural tools (plows) then controlled bronze weapons/tools → patriarchal power consolidation.
 The character 父 preserves this technological-social nexus.

+**Critical etymological evidence:** The character 父 (fù - father) is the **original and only written term for "father"** for over 2,000 years.
+It appears in oracle bone inscriptions (~1200 BCE) showing hand + axe, and is included in Xu Shen's *Shuowen Jiezi* (100 CE), which catalogued 9,353 characters.
+However, the modern colloquial term **爸 (bà - papa) has NO oracle bone, bronze, or seal script forms**, and is **completely absent from Shuowen Jiezi**.
+This proves 爸 was created much later—likely Tang-Ming dynasties or even modern period—as a phonetic compound (父 + 巴) to represent baby-talk pronunciation ("ba/papa") that resisted Middle Chinese sound changes (Old Chinese *baʔ → Middle Chinese → Mandarin fù, but colloquial speech preserved bilabial *b-*).
+The absence of 爸 from ancient texts demonstrates that the father-axe connection is **not modern reinterpretation** but **3,200-year-old archaeological reality**—the 爸 character didn't even exist when 父 was already ancient.

 ---

 #### (2) Semantic Networks